-This chapter details the interconnectivity of the United States', Canada's, and Mexico'sa electric systems and opportunities for enhancing integration.
-First, the chapter outlines the existing consensus between the nations to improve integration and the regional variation in transmission capacity that exists.
+This chapter details the interconnectivity of the United States', Canada's, and Mexico's electricity systems, as well as opportunities for enhancing integration.^a First, the chapter outlines the existing consensus between the nations to improve integration and the regional variation in transmission capacity that exists.
 The next two sections explore the integration of the United States with Canada and Mexico, respectively, and provide in-depth discussions of relevant country-specific policies.
-The chapter concludes with possible policy options to improve integration as well as ongoing and potential opportunities for collaboration.
+The chapter concludes with possible policy options to improve integration, as well as ongoing and potential opportunities for collaboration.

-&lt;sup>a Due to the nature of electricity system interconnections and for simplicity of terminology, the term "North America" will be used in this chapter to refer narrowly to the continental United States, Canada, and Mexico.
+^{a} Due to the nature of electricity system interconnections and for simplicity of terminology, the term "North America" will be used in this chapter to refer narrowly to the continental United States, Canada, and Mexico.